CS3219-AY2223S1/cs3219-project-ay2223s1-g22/project-report/README.md

 We decided to use `y-websocket` for the following reasons:

 - Lower latency
+  - As `y-websocket` eliminates the need to read and write from a database, latency is reduced, allowing our users to receive faster updates and get a better experience.
 - Frequency of updates

+  - The `firepad` framework is [no longer under active development](https://github.com/FirebaseExtended/firepad#status), with the last update being made on 12 May 2021.

+  - In comparison, the `y-websocket` framework is still actively being maintained, which would in turn make maintenance of PeerPrep easier.

 - Incompatibility issues with `firepad`

-### Lower latency

-As `y-websocket` eliminates the need to read and write from a database, latency is reduced, allowing our users to receive faster updates and get a better experience.

-### Frequency of updates

-The `firepad` framework is [no longer under active development](https://github.com/FirebaseExtended/firepad#status), with the last update being made on 12 May 2021.

-In comparison, the `y-websocket` framework is still actively maintained, which would in turn make maintenance of PeerPrep easier.

-### Incompatibility issues with `firepad`

-In our testing, the team found that `firepad` only supported firebase servers in the North American region, which would increase the latency for users in the Asia Pacific region.
+  - In our testing, the team found that `firepad` only supported firebase servers in the North American region, which would increase the latency for users in the Asia Pacific region.

+### Implementation

+`y-websocket` is used in the frontend and collaboration service.

+#### Usage in frontend

+When the user begins a match, the code editor is initialized and rendered.
+During the initialization, `y-websocket` initiates a WebSocket connection with the collaboration service.

+When the user interacts with the code editor by modifying the code or changing the cursor's position, these updates are sent to the collaboration service through the WebSocket connection.

+`y-websocket` also listens for messages from the collaboration service and updates the code editor with updates on interactions from other users.

+#### Usage in collaboration service

+On the collaboration service, `y-websocket` listens for messages sent through WebSocket connections with frontend clients.

+When a message is received, `y-websocket` reads the `room-number` attribute in the message and relays it to other frontend clients in the same match.
+This ensures that users' code editors are only synced if they are in the same match.

+## When messages are received by the collaboration service, `y-websocket` re-broadcasts these messages to

 ## API Gateway as Reverse Proxy